pandosme/pandosme.github.io/docs/_posts/2023-10-15-Path-Ingestion.md

 * Deploy and go to the Node-RED Dashboard http://camera-ip:1880/ui

 ### Dashboard
 The dashboard is mainly for for configuration and validation.
-It queries the database and visulize a flow heatmap.
+The flow supports all cameras with fimrware 10.x and above, regardless of aspect ration and rotation.
+The dashboard queries the visulize a flow heatmap.
 Use the settings to ignore unwanted detections.
 ![dashboard](https://github.com/pandosme/EmbeddedFlows/raw/main/images/dashboard_path_heatmap.jpg)

 ### Flows
-You may need to adjust the flow.
+You will need need to adjust the flow.
 Double-click on one of the brown MongoDB nodes and configure the address to your MongoDB.
 Also, double-click the "Authentication Node" at the bottom of the Initiialization Group and set your cameras user and password.
 ![dashboard](https://github.com/pandosme/EmbeddedFlows/raw/main/images/flow_path_heatmap.jpg)